mitgitumgekippt/mitgitumgekippt.github.io/content/cv.md

 ##### EDUCATION
 + *B.A.*, Computer Science, Saarland University, 2021-2024
-+ *studies*, Business Informatics, Saarland University, 2020-2021
++ before switching: studies in Business Informatics, Saarland University, 2020-2021

 ##### SKILLS
 + *Programming Languages*: worked with most common (like Python, Go, Rust, C, Java), quick to adapt to new languages and frameworks as needed